 Yes, Puerto Vallarta is one of the safest cities in Mexico in terms of the crime rate and it is very safe for international travelers.
 Like any city, you need to be aware of your surroundings, but in most parts of the city, day or night it is quite safe and there is a constant presence by the Mexican National Guard.

 All the best ways to get around Puerto Vallarta with kids.
-There are many safe ways to move around this beautiful resort town.
+There are many safe ways to move around this beautiful resort town, from using Uber to buses and city taxis.
 We enjoyed getting around to explore, we hope you will as well!